 |Familial hypocalciuric hypercalcemia||Normal or low||Normal||Low (<200 mg/day)||Normal||High|

-- Raised PTH levels are suggestive of primary or secondary hyperparathyroidism, or familial hypocalciuric hypercalcaemia.
+- Raised PTH levels are suggestive of primary, secondary or tertiary hyperparathyroidism, or familial hypocalciuric hypercalcaemia.

 - The levels in malignancy may be low, normal or high.

 - Plain X-rays may show features indicative of bone abnormalities, such as demineralisation, bone cysts, pathological fractures or bony metastases.

 - Ultrasound scan, computerised tomography (CT) scan or intravenous pyelogram (IVP) may be required to detect abnormalities of the urogenital tract, such as calcification or stones.

 - Ultrasound or technetium scan of the parathyroid glands may be indicated if hypertrophy or adenoma is suspected.

 This can be considered under the headings of the immediate management of acute hypercalcaemia and the longer-term management of the underlying condition.
 National Institute for Health and Care Excellence Clinical Knowledge Summaries (NICE CKS) recommend that GPs should refer all patients with non-acute hypercalcaemia to the appropriate specialist, depending on the suspected cause (or to an endocrinologist if no cause can be found).

 Treatment should be initiated in hospital on the advice of a specialist and should include: